 7:45: Before care opens.
-After putting their belongings in their cubbies, students can go to their designated area for supervised care.
-Puzzles, games, and drawing materials will be available.
+After putting their belongings in their cubbies, students can go to their designated area for supervised care including breakfast.

 8:20: Students will be picked up from before care by their classroom teacher.

 8:30 Classes begin.
 Students arriving after 8:31 will be counted as late.
 The only exception is if the lateness was caused by the school bus.